 I was awarded the NASA Earth and Space Science Fellowship from 2014-2017, and in 2015 I participated in the Young Scientists Summer Program at the International Institute for Applied Systems Analysis (IIASA).
-I have presented at several national and international conferences including the Fall Meeting of the American Geophysical Union, and have been invited to present at The World Bank Group.
+I have presented at national and international conferences including the Fall Meeting of the American Geophysical Union, and have also been invited to present at several universities and at The World Bank Group.

 In 2015, I co-founded Highwire Earth, an ongoing interdisciplinary online publication on sustainable development, where members of the Princeton University community share their work and insights.
 At Princeton, I also served as President of the Latino Graduate Student Association (2013-2014), President of the Graduate Student Representatives in the Department of Civil and Environmental Engineering (2014-2015), and an invited member of the Task Force on the Future of The Graduate School (2014-2015).